eloquent-lab/eloquent-lab.github.io/task-preference-prediction/index.md

 #### Preference prediction

-Your submission for the first sub-task must be in the form of a tab-separated dataframe as shown [here](./first_subtask_sample_submission.tsv).
+* **Submission format:** Your submission for the first sub-task must be in the form of a tab-separated dataframe as shown [here](./first_subtask_sample_submission.tsv).
 The sample submission is based on our baseline's predictions on the development set.
+* **Submission form:** Please fill in the [Google form](https://forms.gle/U5nWinbFBF3GXb3E6); answer the questions and upload your best system's predictions.
+Please submit *only once*.

 #### Preference prediction & explanation generation

-Your submission for the second sub-task must be in the form of a tab-separated dataframe as shown [here](./second_subtask_sample_submission.tsv).
+* **Submission format:** Your submission for the second sub-task must be in the form of a tab-separated dataframe as shown [here](./second_subtask_sample_submission.tsv).
 The sample submission is based on our baseline's predictions on the development set.

-#### How to submit?

-You are required to submit your system description and your final predictions for the sub-task(s) of interest by the deadline.
-We will provide the submission details and inform you about this later.
-Stay tuned💥
+* **Submission form:** Please fill in the [Google form](https://forms.gle/Zq6hKj62Gjp88PFP7); answer the questions and upload your best system's predictions.
+Please submit *only once*.

 ### Bibliography